Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Introduction

-Hadwiger's theorem implies that any invariant Markov Hamiltonian must be a linear combination of perimeter term, area term, and Euler characteristic.
-In fact, all Markov fields are induced by Markov Hamiltonians \cite{G73}, so this class of function includes every possible Markov field on binary assignments.
+All Markov random fields are induced by Markov Hamiltonians \cite{CH71,G73}, so the class of Gibbs distributions induced by invariant valuations coincides with the class of Markov random fields on binary assignments. \footnote{The relation between Markov Hamiltonians and Markov random fields fails to hold without the positivity condition: for extensions of the statement, see \cite{CM16}.} We summarize the preceding discussion in a corollary.

+\begin{corollary} A Markov random field in two dimensions is the Gibbs distribution induced by a Hamiltonian that is a linear combination of perimeter, area, and Euler characteristic. \end{corollary} Note that each term can be expressed in terms of a product over a set of spins, so this class forms a subfamily within the generalized Ising models.
+Hadwiger's theorem and the previous discussion extend to $d$-dimensions, where perimeter, area, and Euler characteristic are replaced by a collection of $d+1$ distinguished functions called intrinsic volumes.
+See~\cite{G07} for a definition.
+We leave the study of Markov random fields in $d$-dimensions to future work.

 This paper is dedicated to the study of the distributions induced by members of this class of Hamiltonian on the hexagonal lattice.
-Note that the Euler characteristic can be expressed as a sum over particular subsets $S$ of $\prod_{f\in S}\sigma_f$, so this class is a special case of the generalized Ising models.
-We choose to work on the hexagonal lattice because each term behaves nicely under inversion: if a set of faces is replaced with its complement, the perimeter remains unchanged, whereas the area and the Euler characteristic are inverted, up to an additive constant.
+We choose to work on the hexagonal lattice because each term behaves nicely under a spin flip: if a set of faces is replaced with its complement, the perimeter remains unchanged, whereas the area and the Euler characteristic are inverted, up to an additive constant.